5 Ways to Freshen up Your Restaurant in 2023

 Have you had a spike in online orders over the last year?
 What about guests wanting to sit outside?
 If you answered yes to one of these questions, it’s time to renovate.
 Your renovations could include changing the layout of your restaurant so there’s a dedicated space for picking up online orders, adding an extra bathroom or more room at the bar if guests are often waiting, or turning part of your parking lot into a patio so diners can eat outdoors and you can serve more guests.

-The labor shortage has affected us all in different ways but with seamless technology, it doesn’t have to be as big of an obstacle in 2023.
+The state of labor in restaurants has affected us all in different ways.
+But with seamless technology, it doesn’t have to be as big of an obstacle in 2024.
 QR codes can help guests control their dining experience, handhelds can help servers take more orders with less errors, online ordering can help you increase sales, and digital reservations and waitlists can help you reduce wait times and improve guest relationships.

 Woman serving water in a restaurant as guests enjoy the dining experience.